 Insurance rates are lower

-Most owners of brand new vehicles tend to wait for the warranty to elapse before customizing their ride.
-That’s because modifying it during the 3- to 5-year period since it was bought will void the warranty.
-If the 2nd hand vehicle you plan to buy is passed that period, you’re now free to “pimp” your ride.
+Most owners of brand-new vehicles tend to wait for the warranty to elapse before customizing their ride.
+That’s because modifying it during the 3- to the 5 years since it was bought will void the warranty.
+If the 2nd hand vehicle you plan to buy is past that period, you’re now free to “pimp” your ride.
+This opens these kinds of vehicles up to customization without the worry of breaking the manufacturer’s warranty.

 Cons